skarapost/EVLib/README.md

   ev6.setWaitingTime(450000);

   /* Pre-processing and execution methods for each event.
 If an event is inserted
-     in the waiting list, then the execution phase will not be executed.
+     in the waiting list, then the execution phase will not be executed, the event's condition is set to "wait".
   */
   ev1.preProcessing();
   ev1.execution();